krtkush/krtkush.github.io/_posts/2025-09-14-computer-graphics-basics-with-compose-part-4.md

 We have to convert Polar to Cartesian before we can add the offset to `end`.
 With this, we now have `P0`.

 Next, we find `B`.
+We do that by moving back from `P0` by a distance of `arrowLength`.
 Once we have `B`, we move 90 degrees to both directions from this `B` to a certain length.
 This certain length can be equal to `arrowLength`/`L` and later adjusted by a factor of `x` to meet your visual requirements.
 At the end of this length, we have `P1` and `P2`.